hussnainshafiul/Recommendation-system-Item-based-/README.md

 !pip install flask_ngrok
 ```

-### Running the function
+### Making Client Requests

-There will be link generated at the end, "----.ngrok" use that link along with the link name to make client request
+There will be link generated at the end, "----.ngrok" use that link along with the function name to make client request

 ```sh
 "https/-----.ngrok/getrecommendation"